AmiralBl3ndic/Vinaigrette/README.md

 ### `set_username`

-Set your usernamee for the session.
+Set your username for the session.

 #### Parameters